Watching the news I have been trying to

 fact that magnetic north is not true north.
 Or the sun doesn't set dead east at your

-(not allowing for a parallax effect).
+location when you think it should (not allowing for a parallax effect).
 Pick one;

-pick more than one maybe.
+pick more than one maybe."

 Lee C. @ Sun Dec 07, 10:30:00 am